linusshops/common/README.md

 ```

 #### Automatic templating
-If a `target.payload` property is provided in the JSON response, the Common
- ajax method will interpret it in one of three ways.
+Common provides a magical frontend automatic templater.

-* If `target.payload` is specified, and the target selector has a matching
+* If the json payload contains a key beginning with `.` or `#`, and the selector exists
-top level property in the payload, the contents of that property will be
-written to that DOM target
+on the page, the contents of that property will be written to that DOM target
-* If `target.payload` is specified, but there is no matching property, Common
+* If `tpl` is specified in the response (top level, like `error`), Common
 will attempt to look up a matching template for use on the frontend.
 If it
 finds a template, it will automatically insert the response payload data and
 render to the target selector.
-* If none of the above, it will take no additional actions.
+* If a selector exists in both `tpl` and the body of the response, Common will
+throw an error for that selector.
+This error does not block other valid templates.

 Common will request the template with a block name matching that of the selector
 with any leading `.` or `#` stripped, and `-` converted to `_`.
 To define a